-The expression of the mxEval statement can include both matrices, algebras as well as matrix element labels, each taking on the value of the model specified in the model argument.
+Note that the expression can include both matrices, algebras as well as matrix element labels, each taking on the value of the model specified in the model argument.
 To reinforce an earlier point, it is not necessary to restrict the expression only to valid MxAlgebra expressions.
 In the following example, we use the harmonic.mean() function from the psych package.